Biological inequity: Mechanism

 Biological inequity posits that health inequity in urban populations is a result of structurally racist processes executed through the built environment.
 Specifically, particular social groups are disproportionately exposed to physical and psychosocial stressors in the urban environment.
-For example, studies show Black, Asian and Minority Ethnic (BAME) groups inhabit more deprived and environmentally polluted neighbourhoods.
-Through this, these groups experience prolonged exposure to physical (e.g. air pollution) and psychosocial (e.g. discrimination) stressors resulting in chronic stress.
-Chronic stress increases the individuals ‘allostatic load’ level – which refers to the wear and tear of stress-related biological systems e.g., neuroendocrine, metabolic, immune systems.
+For example, studies show Black, Asian, and Minority Ethnic (BAME) groups inhabit more deprived and environmentally polluted neighbourhoods.
+Through this, these groups experience prolonged exposure to physical (e.g., air pollution) and psychosocial (e.g., discrimination) stressors resulting in chronic stress.
+Chronic stress increases the individuals 'allostatic load' level – which refers to the wear and tear of stress-related biological systems e.g., neuroendocrine, metabolic, immune systems.
 In turn, these stress-related biological differences increase the risk of disease and poorer health outcomes.

 Measures and predictors of biological inequity

-Measures have been developed to quantify biological inequity by combining physical (e.g., air pollution, noise pollution, light pollution) and psychosocial factors (e.g., deprivation) that define the phenomena such as the ‘Biological Inequity Index.
+Measures have been developed to quantify biological inequity by combining physical (e.g., air pollution, noise pollution, light pollution) and psychosocial factors (e.g., deprivation) that define the phenomena, such as the 'Biological Inequity Index.

 As a phenomenon, biological inequity is situated at the intersection between poverty, structural racism, and place.
-As such, biological inequity as expressed through allostatic load is correlated with factors such as socioeconomic status, ethnic and racial grouping, and urban factors e.g. green space, housing quality.
+As such, biological inequity as expressed through allostatic load is correlated with factors such as socioeconomic status, ethnic and racial grouping, and urban factors e.g., green space, and housing quality.